SAFETAG/SAFETAG/en/adids/interviews/input.md

 ### Input

+Present (eg. slides or group discussion and activities) on the following content:

 #### Why interviews before the fact? ####

- * Auditor Preparation - knowing what you’re getting in to, both at the org and context levels
+ * Auditor Preparation - knowing what you’re getting in to, both at the level of the organization and the broader local, national, and thematic context
- * Value of regional auditors and local expertise (see also context research section)
  * Assessing an organization’s capacity and challenges
  * Filling in the blanks and finding policy/practice mismatches
- * Opsec drop out point?
-Secure communication?
+ * Informs initial open source intelligence (OSINT) information gathering

 #### Outputs ####